EnviroNews

 The Clean Water Act (CWA) is the primary federal law governing water pollution in the United States.
 The Act aims to prevent pollutants from entering waters through industrial discharges, including storm water.
 However, enforcement of the CWA is inconsistent and often ineffective.
 The law requires companies likely to cause pollution to implement specific best management practices (BMPs) to prevent storm water contamination.
 Yet, many companies fail to follow through with these practices, and there is minimal oversight to ensure compliance.
 The CWA also requires companies to sample their storm water runoff to measure pollution levels.
 In reality, many companies either do not collect these samples or do so improperly.
 For example, many companies do not analyze their storm water for all pollutants that are found on their property.
 With limited regulatory resources and thousands of companies potentially violating the law, storm water pollution often goes unchecked.

-In places like San Diego County, where EarthSpotter is based, there are thousands of businesses subject to these storm water regulations.
+There are thousands of businesses subject to these storm water regulations.
 Despite the sheer volume of potential polluters, local authorities lack the capacity to inspect and enforce compliance with the CWA effectively.
 The result is a persistent flow of pollutants into rivers, lakes, and oceans, threatening ecosystems and human health.

 There are countless real-world examples of storm water pollution in action.
 In one instance, storm water runoff from a metal manufacturing company was entirely red from iron contamination.
 The company could have easily prevented this by simply covering their materials and raising them off the ground.
 Such small measures would have greatly reduced the amount of iron entering the storm drains.
 In another example, a concrete facility's storm water runoff was dark brown, clouded by contaminated sediment washing off its property.
 A sample of this runoff revealed a dangerous mix of heavy metals, sediment, and excessive nutrients—all of which wreak havoc on nearby ecosystems.
 The heavy metals poison aquatic life, while the surplus nutrients fuel harmful algal blooms that deplete oxygen levels in the water, suffocating fish and other wildlife.
 Sediment, often overlooked, can cloud water and smother habitats, making it difficult for aquatic plants and animals to survive.